High-speed rail in the United Kingdom: InterCity 225

 BR then proceeded to electrify the ECML and ordered a new fleet of InterCity 225 electric trains in the mid-1980s.
 These were capable of 140 mph and although not initially equipped to tilt, were designed to be easily upgraded to tilt mode by having trailer profiles that tapered inwards at the top and suitable bogies.
 Speeds of 140 mph were tested on the southern, straighter sections of the ECML by using a flashing green aspect on the signals.
 This indicated it was safe to proceed above 125 mph, but HMRSI eventually ruled that this was dangerous and that speeds above 125 mph would require in-cab signalling.
 The 225s were therefore limited to 125 mph and have been ever since.

 High-speed DMUs

 In the early 2000s, a number of train operating companies introduced diesel multiple units (DMUs) capable of 125 mph speeds, including the Adelante, Voyager, Super-Voyager and Meridian/Pioneer units.

 Pendolino

-In 2002, Virgin Trains West Coast introduced a new high-speed service on the West Coast Main Line with a fleet of 53 custom-designed Pendolino trains.
+In 2002, Virgin Trains introduced a new high-speed service on the West Coast Main Line with a fleet of 53 custom-designed Pendolino trains.
 The nine-car trains were constructed by Alstom and are equipped with a tilting mechanism developed by Fiat to enable them to run at high speeds on existing rail infrastructure, thus fulfilling the aims of the APT project some 30 years later.